 Helmet straps

 Chin straps that rub on the skin can clog the pores near your mouth.
-If you wear a football helmet or any other kind of helmet with a chin strap, make sure it’s not too tight.
+If you wear a football helmet or any other helmet with a chin strap, ensure it's not too tight.
 If the strap is removable, you need to wash it frequently.

 Musical instruments

-Musical instruments that rest on the chin, such as the violin, or that constantly touch the area around the mouth, like a flute, can result in clogged pores and more acne on the left side of the chin.
+Musical instruments that rest on the chin, such as the violin, or constantly touching the area around the mouth, like a flute, can result in clogged pores and more acne on the left side of the chin.

 Best way to treat and prevent mouth acne, according to dermatologists

-Washing your face daily is skincare 101, but learning how to keep the surface of your skin free of unwanted debris is more than half the battle when it comes to maintaining clear skin.
+Washing your face daily is skincare 101, but learning how to keep the surface of your skin free of unwanted debris is more than half the battle to maintain clear skin.
 Dermatologists recommend washing your face twice daily with a gentle cleanser.
-You'll want to follow up your washing with a balancing toner and hydrating moisturizer as well!
+You'll also want to follow up your washing with a balancing toner and hydrating moisturizer!

-Every night before bed, make sure you are removing all of your makeup.
+Every night before bed, ensure you remove all of your makeup.
 It's easy to forget areas of the face that are not super noticeable, like the upper lip or chin - but allowing products like foundation or bronzer to build up overnight can be a recipe for disaster.

 Use a medicated BHA cleanser.

-Be sure to use a medicated cleanser to keep your pores clear of dead skin cells and bacteria.
-Look for products that contain salicylic acid, which is a perfect treatment for comedones and mild to moderate acne.
-The quick results and powerful acne-fighting properties of salicylic acid are what make MDacne's facial cleanser one of our most popular products!
+Be sure to use a medicated cleanser to clear your pores of dead skin cells and bacteria.
+Look for products containing salicylic acid, a perfect treatment for comedones and mild to moderate acne.
+The quick results and powerful acne-fighting properties of salicylic acid make MDacne's facial cleanser one of our most popular products!

-Topical retinol is a great line of defense against mouth acne.
-When spread on the skin, retinoids can break down bacteria and debris in the skin to unclog pores, allowing other treatments to penetrate the skin better and work effectively.
-Retinol can also help reduce future flare-ups by preventing dead cells' buildup and reducing fine lines and wrinkles without over-drying the skin.
+Topical retinol is an excellent line of defense against mouth acne.
+When spread on the skin, retinoids can break down bacteria and debris to unclog pores, allowing other treatments to penetrate the skin better and work effectively.
+Retinol can also help reduce future flare-ups by preventing dead cells buildup and reducing fine lines and wrinkles without over-drying the skin.

 Struggle with razor bumps?
 Adopt a proper shaving regime

-Shaving can cause major irritation to the skin.
+Shaving can cause significant irritation to the skin.
 Remember to regularly change your razor blades, as old blades can become dull and bacteria-ridden, causing even more skin problems.
-Always allow your razor to dry after use to prevent bacteria build-up.
+Always allow your razor to dry after use to prevent bacteria buildup.

-Choosing a gentle shaving cream is also important to reducing the risk of irritation.
-Look for a shaving cream with antioxidants and anti-inflammatory ingredients to produce an irritation-free shave that leaves the skin silky smooth and hydrated!
+Choosing a gentle shaving cream is also essential to reducing the risk of irritation.
+Look for a shaving cream with antioxidants and anti-inflammatory ingredients to produce an irritation-free shave that leaves the skin silky smooth, and hydrated!

 Avoid comedogenic products

 Your beloved lip balm could be to blame for your mouth acne.
 Some lip balms may be comedogenic, which leads to clogged pores.
 Oily or greasy lip balm wax can spread off the lips and onto the skin surrounding your mouth.
-Fragrances are often put into lip balms as well; this can cause further irritation.
-Check your products' labels and try to avoid pore-clogging ingredients such as coconut oil, synthetic fragrances, alcohol, and sodium chloride.
+Fragrances are often put into lip balms, which can cause further irritation.
+Check your products' labels and avoid pore-clogging ingredients such as coconut oil, synthetic fragrances, alcohol, and sodium chloride.

 When looking for a moisturizer - you should always choose a non-comedogenic moisturizer and an oil-free sunscreen.
 Active moisturizers with niacinamide are especially beneficial for people with acne around the mouth.
 This great active ingredient helps protect the natural skin barrier and helps prevent those annoying zits around the mouth.

 Some lip balms can cause more acne breakouts around the mouth.
-To prevent this, we recommend that you look for lip balms without coconut oil or cocoa butter.
+To prevent this, we recommend looking for lip balms without coconut oil or cocoa butter.
 Some better choices are this acne-safe lip balm and this one.

 Use effective anti-acne topical medication.

 Spot treatment creams that include salicylic acid or benzoyl peroxide are great in helping combat pimples.
-The over-the-counter medications with benzoyl peroxide, salicylic acid, or retinol that do not require a dermatologist prescription are frequently more effective and less irritating than prescription medication.
+The over-the-counter medications with benzoyl peroxide, salicylic acid, or retinol that do not require a dermatologist's prescription are frequently more effective and less irritating.
 They can rescue swelling, pain, and redness of the affected area while helping to loosen and dissolve the blockage in your pore.
 If you are in a rush, try a medicated pimple patch!
 They help heal blemishes in as little as 6 hours by acting as a sponge to absorb excess oil and pus from the clogged pore.
-Pimple patches also keep the blemish moist to promote faster healing and reduced irritation.
+Pimple patches also keep the blemish moist, promoting faster healing and reducing irritation.

 How to apply benzoyl peroxide and salicylic acid for pimples around the mouth?

 The skin around the mouth is very sensitive and easily irritated by benzoyl peroxide and salicylic acid.
 If you occasionally have single pimples in these sensitive areas, you can use your treatment cream as a spot treatment (undiluted).
-To reduce skin dryness and irritation, you can dilute your treatment cream by mixing it with a small ("pea-sized") quantity with an equal amount of your moisturizer.
+To reduce skin dryness and irritation, you can dilute your treatment cream by mixing it with a small ("pea-sized") quantity with equal moisturizer.

 How to get rid of acne on the chin and jawline